ioncakephper/skelogen/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
 about: Suggest improvements or additions to the documentation
-title: "[Docs]: "
+title: '[Docs]: '
-labels: ["documentation", "triage"]
+labels: ['documentation', 'triage']
-assignees: ""
+assignees: ''
 ---

 **What part of the documentation needs improvement?**